← Back Published on

 Fix It:

-• Use tools like Google Keyword Planner or Ahrefs to find terms your audience is searching for.
+• Use tools like Google Keyword Planner or Ahrefs to find what people are actually searching for.

 Fix It: